CHAPTER 2: OUR CHANGING ATMOSPHERE:

 One of the most important gases in our air is carbon dioxide (CO2).
 CO2 is a molecule that is made up of one carbon atom and two oxygen atoms.
-CO2 is also a greenhouse gas, so it absorbs heat.
+CO2 is a greenhouse gas that traps heat.

-CO2 plays a major role in the basic functioning of living things, including humans.
+CO2 plays a major role in the basic functioning of all living things.
 Plants need CO2 to turn sunlight into food and produce oxygen in photosynthesis.
 Animals and humans breathe in oxygen, and breathe out CO2 and water vapor during respiration.

 The amount of carbon dioxide in the air changes throughout the year corresponding to the growing season of plants.
 In the summer, plants in the Northern Hemisphere absorb a great deal of CO2 because that is the season when they grow the most.
 Take a look at this video to see the Earth’s respiration and cycling of CO2 throughout the year.
 You will see how CO2 in the air increases during the winter, but decreases in the spring and summer months when plants take in CO2 in plant respiration.